Mikejo5000/vsts-docs-pr/docs/package/install.md

 <!-- BEGINSECTION class="md-qanda" -->

-#### Q: How do I know if I'll still be able to use Package Management after my trial expires?

-A:  All users who show up under the Package Management section of the Users hub will have access to Package Management after the trial expires.
-You'll need either a Package Management license or Visual Studio Enterprise subscription to show up in this list.

 #### Q:  I am one of my account's 5 free Basic users.
 Does that mean I can use Package Management as well?

 A:  Your account's 5 free Basic users are separate from your 5 free Package Management users.
-The free Package Management licenses must be bought from the Marketplace and assigned in the Package Management section of the Users hub.
+The free Package Management licenses must be assigned in the Package Management section of the Users hub.

 #### Q: I have a Visual Studio Professional subscription.
 Can I use Package Management for free?